jupyter-book/mystmd/docs/code.md

 : Only the content before the first occurrence of the specified text in the external data file (but after any start-after text) will be included.

 lines (string)
-: Specify exactly which lines to include, starting at 1.
-For example, `1,3,5-10,20-` includes the lines 1, 3, 5 to 10 and lines 20 to the last line.
+: Specify exactly which lines to include from the original file, starting at 1.
+For example, `1,3,5-10,20-` includes the lines 1, 3, 5 to 10 and lines 20 to the last line of the original file.

 lineno-match (boolean)
 : Display the original line numbers, correct only when the selection consists of contiguous lines.